Alois Hitler: Marriage to Klara Pölzl and family life

-Pölzl was soon pregnant by Alois Hitler.
+Pölzl was soon pregnant by Hitler.
 Historian Bradley Smith writes that if Hitler had been free to do as he wished, he would have married Pölzl immediately in 1884, but because of the 1877 affidavit concerning his last name and paternity, Hitler was now legally Pölzl's first cousin once removed, too close to marry.
 He submitted an appeal to the church for a humanitarian waiver.

 Permission from Rome arrived, and on 7 January 1885 a wedding was held at Hitler's rented rooms on the top floor of the Pommer Inn.
 A meal was served for the few guests and witnesses.
 Hitler then went to work for the rest of the day.
 Even Klara found the wedding to be a short ceremony.
 During their marriage, and consistent with Alois's father perhaps being the same person as Klara’s maternal grandfather, Alois and Klara continued to address each other as "uncle" and "niece".

 On 17 May 1885, four months after the wedding, the new Frau Klara Hitler gave birth to her first child, Gustav.
 In 1886, she gave birth to a daughter, Ida.
 In 1887, Otto was born but died days later.
 During the winter of 1887–1888, diphtheria struck the Hitler household, resulting in the deaths of both Gustav (8 December) and Ida (2 January).

-On 20 April 1889, she gave birth to another son, future dictator of Nazi Germany, Adolf Hitler.
+On 20 April 1889, she gave birth to another son, future dictator of Nazi Germany Adolf Hitler.
 Adolf was a sickly child, and his mother fretted over him.
 Alois was 51 when he was born, and had little interest in child-rearing; he left it all to his wife.
 When not at work he was either in a tavern or busy with his hobby, beekeeping.
 Alois was transferred from Braunau to Passau.
 He was 55, Klara 32, Alois Jr. 10, Angela 9, and Adolf was three years old.